 Old-Time Games in the Wakefield Schoolhouse

 Hey!
 Let’s play!
-Its floorboards creak, there is no clock on the wall and the facilities are “air” conditioned.
-The century old Wakefield Schoolhouse is the perfect setting for playing some traditional, non electronic games.
-You and your students will be challenged with the secret of the magic broom, become pros at winking, and learn a very quiet game of tag.
-As always, students are encouraged to think about how games and play are important to us thoughout our lives.
-Adaptable to any age.
+The 1893 Wakefield Schoolhouse is the perfect setting to play traditional, non-electric games.
+You and your students will be challenged with the secrets of the magic broom, become pros at winking, and play traditional games passed down through the generations.
+Throughout the activity, students will learn about the history of one-room schoolhouses and be encouraged to think about how games and play are important throughout our lives.

 Learning by Crafting: